DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/55 Load Panel/Load Panel.md

 ![DevExtreme HTML5/JavaScript DataGrid Widget - Load Panel](/images/DataGrid/visual_elements/load_panel.png)

 The load panel is shown only for remote data sources by default.
-To show it regardless of the data source type, assign **true** to the **loadPanel**.[enabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/loadPanel/enabled.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/loadPanel/#enabled') option.
+To show it regardless of the data source type, assign **true** to the **loadPanel**.[enabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/loadPanel/enabled.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/loadPanel/#enabled') property.
 Setting the same property to **false** disables the load panel completely.

 ---
 ##### jQuery